Skip to main content

 View details Hide details

-Dealers will inspect and repair, or replace the engine as necessary, free of charge.
-Owner notification letters are expected to be mailed January 2, 2024.
-Owners may contact Honda customer service at 1-888-234-2138.
-Honda's numbers for these recalls are XG1 and GG0.
+Dealers will update the vehicle radio control module software, free of charge.
+Owner notification letters are expected to be mailed April 20, 2026.
+Owners may contact Honda's customer service at 1-888-234-2138.
+Honda's numbers for this recall are TNL and XNK.
+Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning March 4, 2026.

 View details Hide details